syncfusion-content/uwp-docs/uwp/SfPicker/gettingstarted.md

 {% endtabs %}

-The picker can be opened programatically by setting by setting `SfPicker.IsOpen` property to True.
+The picker can be opened programmatically by setting by setting `SfPicker.IsOpen` property to True.
 Default value of `SfPicker.IsOpen` is False.

 Note: This property automatically changed to False when close the dialog by click outside of dialog SfPicker.